Korean War Legacy Project

 Evacuation from North Korea

-Edward Rowny shares was put in charge of the evacuation of the 600,000 tons of supplies, 100,000 troops, and 100,000 refugees at the port at Heungnam, North Korea.
+Edward Rowny elaborates on his experience being in charge of the evacuation of the 600,000 tons of supplies, 100,000 troops, and 100,000 refugees at the port at Heungnam, North Korea.
 He recounts his job also included blowing up the port so that the Chinese could not use it.
 He recalls he was scheduled to be on the last ship to leave, but that ship was blown up.
 He recounts how the commander thought he had gone down with the boat, but, instead, he was stranded on the beach with his radio operator and jeep driver.
 He describes how they were finally rescued by an American plane and made it home by Christmas, despite being shot at.

 Tags: Heungnam,Chinese,Front lines,North Koreans,Physical destruction,Pride,South Koreans